Kahvi-0/Tools-and-Concepts/Logging/Splunk.md

      - What to search: gives summary of data in the index.
 Data summary button gives more detais such as host, source and source types.

+## Fields

+   Are the indexed parts of each piece of the log.
+When logs are searched there will be selected fields and interesting fields on the sidebar.

+   Selected are the most imported

+   Interesting are the fields that show up in at least 20% of the events.
+     a = string
+     # = number

+There is an "All fields" button at the top and an "x more fields" button at the bottom of the fields list.

+## Best practises

+ Specific timeframe

+ default fields that are the most powerful after time:

+   - index

+   - source

+   - host

+   - sourcetype

+Inclusion is usually better than exclusion

 ## Searching notes: